Disabilities, Learning Challenges, and Educational Tips

 Homeschooling Children with Down Syndrome

-• Develop an IEP that outlines your child’s specific strengths, weaknesses, and learning goals.
+• Develop an IEP outlining your child’s strengths, weaknesses, and learning goals.

 • Regularly review and update the IEP to accommodate your child’s changing needs.

-• Define achievable, age-appropriate learning goals that take into account your child’s abilities.
+• Define achievable, age-appropriate learning goals that consider your child’s abilities.

 • Break down larger goals into smaller, manageable steps.

-• Incorporate a variety of sensory experiences into your child’s lessons, such as visual aids, hands-on activities, and auditory resources.
+• Incorporate a variety of sensory experiences, such as visual aids, hands-on activities, and auditory resources, into your child’s lessons.

 • Engage their different senses to facilitate learning.